What is your relationship with Monte Cassino School?

 Tell us your story about how Monte Cassino School has made a difference in your life?

-I went to Monte Cassino from the 2 year old preschool program through 8th grade, and am currently going to a public high school, I received a very different education that a lot of my peers.
+I went to Monte Cassino from the 2 year old preschool program through 8th grade, and am currently going to a public high school, I received a very different education than a lot of my peers.
 There were things that maybe made me wish I'd gone to a public school earlier, but predominately, my education from Monte better prepared me for the academic stress of high school than many of my peers.
 I can confidently say I like to write essays, and my workloads are only stressful when I let them be.
 I appreciate what Monte has given me in terms of my schooling and work ethic quite a bit.

 Tell us your favorite memory and/or favorite teacher?